-Fremont, California, USA, 18 February 2020: A new milestone in providing secure and hassle-free Internet in the skies has been reached today as the Seamless Air Alliance published the first-ever standard for in-flight connectivity.
+Fremont, California, USA, 18 February 2020: A new milestone in providing secure and hassle-free Internet in the skies has been reached today as the Seamless Air Alliance published the first-ever in-flight connectivity standard.

 Developed in collaboration with industry experts across Seamless Air Alliance’s member companies, including GlobalReach Technology which was actively involved in developing the standard, Seamless Release 1.0 establishes the world’s only modular platform architecture for in-flight connectivity.
 By using a modular structure based on open interfaces, the system enables the rapid adoption of new technologies without requiring customisation or the complete replacement of equipment on the aircraft or fleet.